Case Study

 Surprise, Surprise: After launch, the platform demonstrated exceptional stability with zero visual regressions, no bugs, and no performance or functionality issues, highlighting the thoroughness of the migration and development process.

-• Achieved zero downtime during the 2025 relaunch
+• Achieved minimal downtime during the 2025 relaunch

 • No support tickets post-release